-The first paper reviewed this month examines skill development in senior sports people.
-We often hear about the importance of laying down a foundation of activity based around technique during the 'skill hungry years' around the age of 10-12.
-In contrast we often hear the phrase 'You can't teach an old dog new tricks' with reference to older players.
-The purpose of the study was to determine whether multidimensional perceptual-cognitive skills training, including situational awareness, anticipation, and decision making, improves on-court performance in older adults when compared with a physical training program, including stroke and footwork development.
-27 senior tennis players were randomly assigned to one of three groups: perceptual-cognitive skills training, technique-footwork training, or no training.
-Results indicated that participants receiving perceptual-cognitive skills training had significantly faster response speeds, higher percentage of accurate responses, and higher percentage of performance decision making in post-test match situations.
+The first paper reviewed this month examines skill development in senior sportspeople.
+We often hear about the importance of laying down a foundation of activity-based around technique during the 'skill hungry years' around 10-12.
+In contrast, we often hear the phrase 'You cannot teach an old dog new tricks' about older players.
+The study's purpose was to determine whether multidimensional perceptual-cognitive skills training, including situational awareness, anticipation, and decision making, improves on-court performance in older adults compared with a physical training program, including stroke and footwork development.
+Twenty-seven senior tennis players were randomly assigned to one of three groups: perceptual-cognitive skills training, technique-footwork training, or no training.
+Results indicated that participants receiving perceptual-cognitive skills training had significantly faster response speeds, a higher percentage of accurate responses, and a higher percentage of performance decision-making in post-test match situations.
 Findings provide clear evidence that perceptual-cognitive skills can be trained in aged individuals.
 The old dog just got a new trick!

-Imagine you could test muscular endurance without actually getting tired!
-Well a recent paper highlights exactly how to do that - well nearly - using repetitive magnetic stimulation the muscle still fatigues but at least the subject does not have to run, cycle or row for 2 hours!
+Imagine you could test muscular endurance without getting tired!
+A recent paper highlights exactly how to do that - well nearly - using repetitive magnetic stimulation the muscle still fatigues but at least the subject does not have to run, cycle or row for 2 hours!

 A study determined the effects of Red Bull energy drink on Wingate cycle performance and muscle endurance.
-Healthy young adults (11 men, 4 women, average age 21 years) participated in a study in which they were randomized to supplement with Red Bull (2 mg/kg body mass of caffeine) or an isoenergetic, isovolumetric, non-caffeinated placebo, separated by 7d.
-Muscle endurance (bench press) was assessed by the maximum number of repetitions over 3 sets (separated by 1-min rest intervals) at an intensity corresponding to 70% of baseline 1-repetition maximum.
-Three 30-s Wingate cycling tests with 2 min recovery between tests were used to assess peak and average power output.
+Healthy young adults (11 men, 4 women, average age of 21 years) participated in a study in which they were randomized to supplement with Red Bull (2 mg/kg body mass of caffeine) or an isoenergetic, isovolumetric, non-caffeinated placebo, separated by seven days.
+Muscle endurance (bench press) was assessed by the maximum number of repetitions over three sets (separated by 1-min rest intervals) at an intensity corresponding to 70% of the baseline 1-repetition maximum.
+Three 30-s Wingate cycling tests with two minutes of recovery between tests were used to assess peak and average power output.
 Red Bull energy drink significantly increased total bench-press repetitions over 3 sets (Red Bull = 34 ± 9 vs. placebo = 32 ± 8) but had no effect on Wingate peak or average power (Red Bull = 701 ± 124 W vs. placebo = 700 ± 132 W, Red Bull = 479 ± 74 W vs. placebo = 471 ± 74 W, respectively).
-Red Bull energy drink significantly increased upper body muscle endurance but had no effect on anaerobic peak or average power during repeated Wingate cycling tests in young healthy adults.
+Red Bull energy drink significantly increased upper body muscle endurance but did not affect anaerobic peak or average power during repeated Wingate cycling tests in young healthy adults.

 A study explored relationships between pre-competition anxiety and in-competition coping in swimmers.
-Thirty nine male swimmers with international competitive experience participated in the study (average age 19 years and competitive experience 9 years).
+Thirty-nine male swimmers with international competitive experience participated in the study (average age of 19 years and competitive experience of 9 years).
 Participants completed a short measure of anxiety intensity and direction before the start of their event and a coping questionnaire after the completion of their event.
-Correlation analysis showed that intensity of cognitive anxiety had low to moderate negative correlations with approach coping strategies, and low to moderate positive relationships with avoidance coping strategies.
+Correlation analysis showed that the intensity of cognitive anxiety had low to moderate negative correlations with approach coping strategies, and low to moderate positive relationships with avoidance coping strategies.
 Furthermore, somatic anxiety intensity had low to moderate positive relationships with avoidance strategies.
 Finally, analysis of variance revealed that swimmers perceiving their anxiety states as facilitative reported more approach and less avoidance coping strategies than swimmers perceiving their anxiety states as debilitative.
-In accordance with previous evidence from the sport anxiety literature the results suggest that facilitative perceptions of anxiety symptoms relate to more adaptive cognitive and behavioural outcomes.
-Coaches should therefore place emphasis on not only the regulation of anxiety intensity, but also the way swimmers perceive anxiety symptoms.
+Following previous evidence from the sports anxiety literature, the results suggest that facilitative perceptions of anxiety symptoms relate to more adaptive cognitive and behavioural outcomes.
+Therefore, coaches should emphasize not only the regulation of anxiety intensity but also the way swimmers perceive anxiety symptoms.

 -It's okay to feel nervous, now go out there and channel it' might be the advice to give!?

-A systematic research publication review set out to identify randomised controlled trials and controlled intervention studies that evaluated the effectiveness of preventive injury strategies in adolescent sport and to draw conclusions on the strength of the evidence.
-The review concluded that injury prevention strategies that focus on preseason conditioning, functional training, education, balance and sport-specific skills, which should be continued throughout the sporting season, are effective.
-Those coaches who miss this key message in a 'periodised' approach to training should review their planning strategy with view to ensuring these key elements are retained with the training programme at all times if injury avoidance is to be maximised
+A systematic research publication review set out to identify randomised controlled trials and controlled intervention studies that evaluated the effectiveness of preventive injury strategies in adolescent sport and to conclude the strength of the evidence.
+The review concluded that injury prevention strategies that focus on preseason conditioning, functional training, education, balance, and sport-specific skills, which should be continued throughout the sporting season, are effective.
+Those coaches who miss this key message in a 'periodised' approach to training should review their planning strategy to ensure these key elements are retained with the training programme at all times if injury avoidance is to be maximised

 Heavy exercise can be associated with an increased risk of upper respiratory tract infections.
 Strenuous exercise also causes gastrointestinal (GI) symptoms.
-In previous studies probiotics have reduced respiratory tract infections and GI symptoms in general populations including children, adults, and the elderly.
+In previous studies, probiotics have reduced respiratory tract infections and GI symptoms in general populations, including children, adults, and the elderly.
 These questions have not been studied in athletes before.
-A study investigated the effect of probiotics on the number of healthy days, respiratory infections, and GI-symptom episodes in marathon runners in the summer.
-141 marathon runners were recruited for an intervention study during which they received Lactobacillus rhamnosus GG (LGG) or placebo for a 3-month training period.
-At the end of the training period the subjects took part in a marathon race, after which they were followed up for 2 wk.
+A study investigated probiotics' effect on the number of healthy days, respiratory infections, and GI-symptom episodes in marathon runners in the summer.
+One hundred forty-one marathon runners were recruited for an intervention study during which they received Lactobacillus rhamnosus GG (LGG) or placebo for a 3-month training period.
+At the end of the training period, the subjects took part in a marathon race, after which they were followed up for two weeks.
 The mean number of healthy days was 79.0 in the LGG group and 73.4 in the placebo group.
 There were no differences in the number of respiratory infections or GI-symptom episodes.
-The duration of GI-symptom episodes in the LGG group was 2.9 vs. 4.3 d in the placebo group during the training period and 1.0 vs. 2.3 d, respectively, during the 2 wk after the marathon.
-Authors concluded that LGG had no effect on the incidence of respiratory infections or GI-symptom episodes in marathon runners, but it seemed to shorten the duration of GI-symptom episodes.
+The duration of GI-symptom episodes in the LGG group was 2.9 vs 4.3 d in the placebo group during the training period and 1.0 vs 2.3 d, respectively, during the 2 wk after the marathon.
+The authors concluded that LGG had no effect on the incidence of respiratory infections or GI-symptom episodes in marathon runners, but it shortened the duration of GI-symptom episodes.